35 years of raising walls and spirits

 “People should have affordable housing, so I was immediately hooked,” Dennis says.
 “Our most recent build was so positive in so many ways.
 The homeowner was on site, building as well.
 It’s a great opportunity to work alongside the people who are going to live there.”

-Kerri Robertson agrees.
-She joined ACU as Vice President of Member Engagement after the financial institution merged with Entegra Credit Union last year.
-In September, she completed her first build and says the experience has stayed with her.
+Vice President of Member Engagement at ACU, agrees.
+In September 2022, she completed her first build and says the experience has stayed with her.

 Kerri Robertson, ACU's Vice President of Member Engagement

-“These kinds of activities mean so much more than a donation,” Kerri explains.
-“They tie into our values of being present in the community.
+“These kinds of activities mean so much more than a donation.
+You’re very present in the community.
 Putting time in to help others is really powerful, as you can see the immediate positive impact.”

-If you’re looking to support Habitat for Humanity Manitoba, there are a variety of ways to help.
-Builds happen throughout the year, but are handled by Red Seal carpenters in the winter months, so summer is the best time to volunteer as on-site labour.
+There are many chances throughout the year to get involved.
+Builds happen year-round, but are handled by Red Seal carpenters in the winter months, so summer is the best time for most people to volunteer as on-site labour.

 Get further information about Habitat for Humanity Manitoba on their site, and learn more about the difference your support can make for families and the local community.